Blog Post

 By saving annotations in an external file, you’ll only have to sync the external file to your backend as opposed to having to transfer the entire PDF.

-In this article, we’ll explore the various strategies you can use to save and sync annotations using external files formats like JSON or XML.
+This article will explore the various strategies you can use to save and sync annotations using external file formats like JSON or XML.

 Instant JSON